yukiegosapporo/nd013-c1-vision/README.md

 ![output8](./images/output8.png)

 As we see, we can see quite many cars detected compared to pedestrians.
 In this small extraction, we can't see bikes which indicates that we might have inbalanced object class distribution.
+On top of the class variation, we can see images variability including several weather conditions and several brightness/contrast patterns.

 Indeed, here is an actual aggregation of the classes in the dataset.
 - **car**: 540043 (76%)